Decomposing the automorphism group of the surreal numbers: Introduction

-In \Cref{sec:str-additive}, we focus on the first factor of the decomposition, in particular, strongly linear automorphisms (automorphisms that commute with infinite sums).
-We discuss the connection between strongly linear automorphisms and certain derivations, presented in \cite{BKKPS24}.
-We use this correspondence to construct strongly linear automorphisms (\Cref{ex:derivations}).
-We also construct an automorphism that is not strongly linear (\Cref{ex:notstrong}), and we use this to show that strongly linear automorphisms are not dense in the group of all automorphisms with respect to the pointwise convergence topology (\Cref{rmk:nondense}).
-This partially answers a question of Matusinski.
-In \Cref{sec:omega} we consider automorphisms that preserve further order and exponential structure on the surreals.
-We show that automorphisms preserving the total ordering and simplicity ordering are trivial (\Cref{prop:lesslessstrivial}), that field automorphisms preserving the omega-map and valuation are trivial (\Cref{prop:omega-pres-trivial}), and that strongly linear 1-automorphisms preserving the exponential map are trivial (\Cref{prop:trivialexpstrong}).
+In \Cref{sec:str-additive}, we focus on automorphisms in the first factor of decomposition (\ref{eq:main}), in particular, strongly linear ones (automorphisms that commute with infinite sums---see~\cite[Section 3.4]{Se21} for a concise treatment).
+We discuss the connection between strongly linear automorphisms and certain derivations on $\No$, based on the correspondence presented in~\cite{BKKPS24}.
+This correspondence enables us to construct strongly linear automorphisms (\Cref{ex:derivations}).
+We also construct an automorphism that is not strongly linear (\Cref{ex:notstrong}), and we use this to show that strongly linear automorphisms are not dense in the group of all automorphisms with respect to the topology of pointwise convergence (\Cref{rmk:nondense}).
+In \Cref{sec:omega}, we consider automorphisms that preserve further order and exponential structure on the surreals.
+We show that bijections preserving the total ordering and simplicity ordering are trivial (\Cref{prop:lesslessstrivial}), that field automorphisms preserving the omega-map and valuation are trivial (\Cref{prop:omega-pres-trivial}), and that strongly linear 1-automorphisms preserving the exponential map are trivial (\Cref{prop:trivialexpstrong}).
 We leave as questions a complete description of the automorphisms of these richer structures.